hugopessolano/TS-Tools-Replacement/README.md

 Welcome to **TS-Tools Replacement**, a Python library to streamline interaction with the **Tiendanube API**.

-This README is available in multiple languages:
+The README is available in multiple languages.
+Please refer to them for more info and details:

 - 🇬🇧 [English Version](./README.en.md)
 - 🇪🇸 [Versión en Español](./README.es.md)